rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 Defining an energy system
 -------------------------

-To define your energy system you have to fill out the CSV sheets that are provided in the folder `csv_elements`.
+To define your energy system you have to fill out the CSV sheets that are provided in the folder :code:`csv_elements`.
 For each asset you want to add, you have to add a new column to a file.
 If you do not have an asset of a specific type, simply leave the columns empty (but leave the columns with the parameter names and units).